arnavv06/arnavv06-langsmith-MAT496/README.md

 * Made my own **dataset** based on Star Wars
 * Made **evaluators** to see how they **score** different responses based on several metrics

+### Video 4: Analyzing Experiment Results

+I learned that running evaluators on LLM experiments provides meaningful insights into overall application performance.
+Experiments help reveal general trends and patterns, while also allowing a deeper dive into specific runs to understand how different datasets, prompts, and model behaviors influence the results.
+This process makes it easier to identify strengths, weaknesses, and areas for optimization in LLM performance.

+---